 Amid the flurry of abusive hate email, being called every name “in the book,” and the loss of many subscribers on my list (which are to a degree understandable), I apologized for it.

-But my mistake aside, whether the sales copy is clear or not is not the issue I want to focus on.
+But my mistake aside, whether the sales copy is clear or not is not the issue I want to focus on in this article.
 Being clear is simply good business practice.
 It's also common sense.

 Specifically, there's a difference between optional, forced, and hidden continuity.
 The first one I agree with.
-The second one I don't mind.
+The second one I don't mind (depending on how it's used).
 But the last one is the one I despise.

 It's also the one that's illegal.